orcular-org/orcuDispenser/Documentation/3D_printing.md

 - **Infill:** 15 %
 - **Support material:** no supports needed

-Printing time with this settings and printer: 1 h 55 m
+Printing time with these settings and printer: 1 h 55 min

 ## Postprocessing